Jan Mølby: Club career

-Another injury to Whelan in a home league game against Everton in February 1991 gave Mølby another chance to re-establish himself, and he enjoyed his longest run of matches for four years.
-He once again became the club's regular penalty taker that season, scoring from all eight of his spot-kicks.
-However, after injury to McMahon and the surprise resignation of Dalglish, Liverpool could only finish runners-up in the league, despite having won their first nine matches of the campaign.

-After initially extolling Mølby's virtues, new manager Graeme Souness changed his mind early in the 1991–92 season, leaving Mølby out as Whelan and McMahon again started in midfield.
-However, after Whelan suffered another injury, he turned to Mølby, who went on to feature heavily in the Liverpool side that season, starring in the UEFA Cup and playing an important part in their FA Cup winning season.

-After suffering an injury in a 2–2 Premier League draw against Manchester United at Old Trafford on 18 October 1992, Mølby's career began to decline.
-He had suffered from fluctuating weight for most of his career, routinely gaining weight when injured and unable to train.
-This led to longer recovery periods being required, so his injuries generally led to an absence of at least 3 months.
 Over the first three Premier League seasons (Mølby's last), he started just over 30 games in total and all his goals came from penalties, including one in Liverpool's first game of the 1994–95 season when Mølby opened the scoring with a penalty in a 6–1 away win against Crystal Palace at Selhurst Park.

 Early in the 1995–96 season, manager Roy Evans loaned him out to Barnsley and Norwich (where he scored once in the League Cup against Birmingham City), and in February 1996, he finally called time on more than a decade at Liverpool to take over as player-manager of Swansea City.
 Just before taking the job at the Vetch Field, Ron Atkinson unsuccessfully tried to sign him for Coventry City.
-At that stage, still only 32, he was the youngest manager of any Football League or Premier League club.

 While at Liverpool, he scored a total of 62 goals, 42 of which were from penalties.
 During Mølby's time with Liverpool, he only failed to score three times from the penalty spot (penalties against Sheffield Wednesday and QPR in 1985–86 and Chelsea in 1989–90 were saved).
 His record as a penalty-taker in the top flight is thought to be second only to Matthew Le Tissier.
 He held the club record of most penalties scored by a Liverpool player until Steven Gerrard surpassed his record in August 2014.